pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/10-regulatory-fact-reconstruction-and-narrative-stabilization.md

 Truth is not inherently stabilizing.

 Within ordinary regulatory ranges, fidelity to fact supports prediction, coordination, and learning.
 Under those conditions, accuracy reduces uncertainty and improves outcome expectancy.
-However, once regulatory capacity is exceeded—particularly under exposure-driven shame—truth ceases to function as a neutral informational input.
+However, once regulatory capacity is exceeded, particularly under exposure-driven shame, truth ceases to function as a neutral informational input.
 It becomes a cost amplifier.

 The critical shift occurs when accurate representation of events, motives, or outcomes would require the system to tolerate a level of exposure that exceeds available containment.
 At that point, truth no longer contributes to regulation.
 It destabilizes it.